goplus/gop/doc/docs.md

 fmt.Println "x:", x
 ```

-**And all Go+ packages can also be imported in Go programs.
+**And all XGo packages can also be imported in Go programs.
 What you need to do is just using `gop` command instead of `go`.**

 First, let's make a directory named `14-Using-goplus-in-Go`.

-Then write a Go+ package named [foo](https://github.com/goplus/tutorial/tree/main/14-Using-goplus-in-Go/foo) in it:
+Then write a XGo package named [foo](https://github.com/goplus/tutorial/tree/main/14-Using-goplus-in-Go/foo) in it:

 ```go
 package foo